thelfer/mfem-mgis/docs/paper/joss/paper.md

 # Summary

-The `MFEM-MGIS-MFRONT` (MMM) application, aims at efficiently use supercomputers in order to describe coupled multiphysics phenomena with a particular focus on thermo-mechanics.
-This open-source library is based on several components as prerequisites: the `MFEM` (Modular Finite Element Methods) [@mfem; @mfem-web] library, the `MGIS` (MFront Generic Interface Support) [@Helfer2020] library and the `MFront` [@helfer2015introducing] DSL code generator.
-Thanks to the features embedded within MGIS and MFront and thanks to specific developments, MMM adds several mechanical features compared to a pure MFEM approach.
+The `MFEM/MGIS` application, aims at efficiently use supercomputers in order to describe coupled multiphysics phenomena with a particular focus on thermo-mechanics.
+This open-source library is based on several components as prerequisites: the `MFEM` (Modular Finite Element Methods) [@mfem; @mfem-web] library, the `MGIS` (MFront Generic Interface Support) [@Helfer2020] library and the `MFront` code generator [@helfer2015introducing].

+Thanks to the features embedded within MGIS and MFront and thanks to specific developments, MFEM/MGIS adds several mechanical features compared to a pure MFEM approach.
 The library tackles some peculiarities of nonlinear mechanics.
 In particular, the support of complex constitutive laws and the management of advanced boundary conditions.

-It provides a high level of abstraction based on a declarative text-based Application Programming Interface.
+It provides a high level of abstraction based on a declarative text-based Application Programming Interface suitable for engineers.

 # MFEM-based Thermo-Mechanical Solver for Nuclear Fuel Simulations

 `MFEM`, is a finite element library designed for current supercomputers but also for the upcoming exascale supercomputers.
-It provides many useful features for carrying out realistic
-simulations: support for curvilinear meshes, high order approximation spaces and different families of finite elements, interfaces to several types of parallel solvers (including matrix-free ones), preconditioners, and native support for adaptive non-conforming mesh refinement (AMR).
+It provides many useful features for carrying out realistic simulations: support for curvilinear meshes, high order approximation spaces and different families of finite elements, interfaces to several types of parallel solvers (including matrix-free ones), preconditioners, and native support for adaptive non-conforming mesh refinement (AMR).

 Originating from the applied mathematics and parallel computing communities, `MFEM` offers both performance and a large panel of advanced mathematical features.
 In particular, one can easily switch from one linear solver to another (direct or iterative), which is essential for the targeted application [@bernaud2024pleiades]: microstructure and mesoscale modeling for nuclear fuel.

 # Statement of need

 The solid mechanic applications in `MFEM` are mostly limited to simple constitutive equations such as elasticity and hyper-elasticity, which is insufficient to address complex nuclear fuel simulations such as a Representative Volume Element (RVE) of nuclear fuel or a pellet cracking.

-The aim of `MMM` project is to combine `MFEM` with the `MFrontGenericInterfaceSupport` (`MGIS`) project, an open-source `C++` library handles all the kinds of behavior supported by the open-source `MFront` code generator.
+The aim of `MFEM/MGIS` project is to combine `MFEM` with the `MFrontGenericInterfaceSupport` (`MGIS`) project, an open-source `C++` library handles all the kinds of behavior supported by the open-source `MFront` code generator.
 In the field of nonlinear mechanics, this encompasses arbitrary complex behaviors that can describe damage, plasticity, viscoplasticity, phase change in both small or finite strain analyses.
-Generalized behaviors such as strongly coupled thermo-mechanical behaviors, variational approaches to fracture, cosserat media are supported by `MGIS` and will be considered in future versions of `MMM`.
+Generalized behaviors such as strongly coupled thermo-mechanical behaviors, variational approaches to fracture, cosserat media are supported by `MGIS` and will be considered in future versions of `MFEM/MGIS`.

-Through its integration with `MGIS` and `MFront`, along with dedicated advancements, `MMM` has incorporated the subsequent mechanical attributes in contrast to the pure `MFEM` approach while maintaining parallel performance:
+Through its integration with `MGIS` and `MFront`, along with dedicated advancements, `MFEM/MGIS` has incorporated the subsequent mechanical attributes in contrast to the pure `MFEM` approach while maintaining parallel performance:

 - Ability to handle several materials which distinct constitutive equations:
   - Micromorphique laws